 The CIA's reasonable accommodation system affords officers the ability to request all types of reasonable accommodations including personal care assistance (PCA).
 PCA continues to evolve each year and has proven to be effective.
 The CIA has dedicated personal care assistants available to respond to requests from staff.
-Additionally, CIA's Ability Solutions Group (ASG) has increased the number of PCAs to support the workforce by collecting feedback from customers on the services of the PCAs and providing guidelines on the services that a PCA can provide.
-ASG also provides an educational roadshow that explains the reasonable accommodations process to the workforce and managers.
-ASG continues to seek feedback through various forums and seeks to expand services and workforce effectiveness.
+CIA's Ability Solutions Group is looking to expand the number PCAs available to handle increased requests and scope.